Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 ***

 ### I. Project statement (Motivation, objective, data, project plan)
-**The motivation behind this Data Product:**
-A data product is the production output from a statistical analysis.
-Data products automate complex analysis tasks or use technology to expand the utility of a data informed model, algorithm or inference.
-In this project we will be creating multiple visualization to tell a story about corruption to a mass audience.

-### The Start
+### The *start* and the *motivation*
+*What is a data product?*

+Before jumping to anything else, the team first discussed what all a 'Data Product' encompasses.
+To answer this better, this youtube video helped us a lot.
+Link: https://www.youtube.com/watch?v=OuRINNSDtlM

+A data product has several definitions.
+For this project, a data product is a set of visualizations put together to present a story to the audience which has an argument supported by those visualization.

-The team started this project with **5 W's**
+Once the desired outcome of this complete project is understood, the team discussed the **5 W's**
 * **Why**   - Why is this *Data Product needed*?
 * **Who**   - Who will be the *audience*?
 * **What**  - What is the *needs and wants* of the audience?